We Die Young

-We Die Young is a song and single EP by the American rock band Alice in Chains, engineered and co-produced by Dave Jerden.
-Released in July 1990, it is the band's first studio EP.
-It was a promo-only EP released on vinyl and cassette, and has become thus a sought-after collector's item amongst Alice in Chains fans.
+We Die Young is a song and single EP by American rock band Alice in Chains, engineered and co-produced by Dave Jerden.
+Released in June 1990, it is the band's first studio EP.
+It was released in the US on cassette, but also on vinyl as a promotional single only and has thus become a sought-after collector's item amongst Alice in Chains fans.

 Background

-Bill Adams of Ground Control Magazine, reviewing Alice in Chains's discography wrote; "For anyone who was already paying attention to Alice in Chains by 1990, that the band was signed to a major label (they were the second (after Soundgarden) of the more mainstream "grunge" bands to get signed, actually) likely didn't come as much of a surprise.
+Bill Adams of Ground Control Magazine, reviewing Alice in Chains's discography, wrote:

+For anyone who was already paying attention to Alice in Chains by 1990, that the band was signed to a major label (they were the second (after Soundgarden) of the more mainstream "grunge" bands to get signed, actually) likely didn't come as much of a surprise.
 The band had the chops and a sound that could pass as similar to the metal of the day (well, at least some of the time), and they were at least as good as Skid Row, Warrant, Living Colour and Winger – who were all getting a lot of attention at the time – so that Alice in Chains would even get a cursory glance from the majors seemed inevitable.
-Upon signing with Columbia, Alice in Chains made it clear that they were willing to play ball on major label, mainstream terms too; for the We Die Young EP, the band selected three songs from their book which most closely resembled the swaggering, crotch-grabbing norm, and played them to the hilt."
+Upon signing with Columbia, Alice in Chains made it clear that they were willing to play ball on major label, mainstream terms too; for the We Die Young EP, the band selected three songs from their book which most closely resembled the swaggering, crotch-grabbing norm, and played them to the hilt.

-In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the title track:

-I'd just temporarily moved in with Susan Silver because Sean [Kinney] and I had just had a fight.
+In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the title track: "I'd just temporarily moved in with Susan Silver because Sean [Kinney] and I had just had a fight.
 So I was riding the bus to rehearsal and I saw all these 9, 10, 11 year old kids with beepers dealing drugs.
-The sight of a 10 year old kid with a beeper and a cell phone dealing drugs equaled "We Die Young" to me.
+The sight of a 10 year old kid with a beeper and a cell phone dealing drugs equaled "We Die Young" to me."